 The southern Thailand island of Phuket is all about beaches, a laid-back holiday, and a tropical lifestyle 🧐 The island enjoys several million visitors a year and many expat residents.

-Phuket is linked 📎 to the mainland by two bridges and divided into four main areas.
-Western Phuket, Southeastern Phuket, Interior Phuket, and Phang Nga Bay 📜 Phuket town lie along the coastline of Interior Phuket.
+Phuket is linked to the mainland by two bridges and is divided into four main areas.
+Western Phuket, Southeastern Phuket, Interior Phuket, and Phang Nga Bay 📜 Phuket Town lie along the coastline of Interior Phuket.
 And the famous beach resort and the party capital of Asia, Patong, is found in Western Phuket.

 Southeastern Phuket boasts off-beat beaches.
 Chalong Bay has an impressive yacht harbor and ferry port, while lovely Phang Nga Bay has soaring limestone cliffs, caves, and tiny, traditional fishing villages.
 Interior Phuket, away from the crowds in town and unvisited by the vast majority of tourists 🧐 There are a lot of pineapple and rubber plantations, mangrove forests at Phra Taew National Park, and small Muslim communities.